Who should take a CPOE Evaluation Tool?

 What is the CPOE Evaluation Tool?

-The CPOE Evaluation Tool includes both a Sample Test and the Adult Inpatient Test.
-All hospitals are urged to complete the Sample Test prior to the Adult Inpatient Test.
+The CPOE Evaluation Tool includes both a Sample Test and an Adult Inpatient Test.
+All hospitals are encouraged to complete the Sample Test prior to the Adult Inpatient Test.
 Only a hospital's score on the Adult Inpatient Test is used to determine their overall performance on Leapfrog's CPOE Standard.